 Classification by form

-It is a contact lens that is composed of spherical surface both outside and inside of the lens.
+It is a contact lens that is composed of a spherical surface both outside and inside of the lens.
 You can think of spherical as cutting off a part of a sphere-like a soccer ball.

 The cornea of our eye has an elliptical aspherical surface that becomes flat as it goes from the center to the periphery, not the perfect spherical surface.
-The lens manufactured to correct this is called aspherical lens.
+The lens manufactured to correct this is called an aspherical lens.
 The aspheric lens can make the thickness of the lens thinner and can minimize the thickening part in the middle of the lens, making it comfortable to wear and correcting slight presbyopia.
 Because of the disadvantage that the image is blurred, it is possible to prescribe after the evaluation of the correct fitting condition of the ophthalmologist for the test.